Bone Research Society

 BRS Clinical ordinary member

-She joined the Academic Foundation Programme in the Wessex Deanery in 2010, incorporating a research placement at the MRC Lifecourse Epidemiology Unit, University of Southampton.
-She completed her MRCP examinations and Core Medical Training at Southampton General Hospital, and then gained an Academic Clinical Fellowship in the Wessex Rheumatology Specialist Training programme in 2014.
-Continuing her interest in early-life determinants of osteoporosis, in 2016 she was awarded a Wellcome Trust Clinical Research Training Fellowship.
-She is now undertaking her doctoral studies supervised by Professors Cyrus Cooper and Nick Harvey and epigenetics specialists Professor Karen Lillycrop and Dr Christopher Bell.
-Her research is based on the epigenetic determinants of bone microarchitecture, working on the Southampton Women’s Survey and the MAVIDOS randomised controlled trial of vitamin D supplementation in pregnancy.
+She joined the clinical academic training programme in Southampton, initially as an Academic Foundation Doctor and then as an Academic Clinical Fellow, working with Professors Cyrus Cooper and Nick Harvey at the MRC Lifecourse Epidemiology Unit, University of Southampton.
+Working on her interest in early-life determinants of osteoporosis, she was awarded a Wellcome Trust Clinical Research Training Fellowship and completed her PhD in 2019, supervised by Professors Cyrus Cooper and Nick Harvey and epigenetics specialists Professor Karen Lillycrop and Dr Christopher Bell.
+Her doctoral research was based on the early life determinants of bone health, working on the Southampton Women’s Survey and the MAVIDOS randomised controlled trial of vitamin D supplementation in pregnancy.

 Research profile: Clinical/Translational

-Other Societies: ASBMR, BSR, NOS.
+Other Societies: ASBMR, BSR, ECTS, NOS, IOF, RCP, ROS.

 Meet the Committee

-University of Birmingham
+University of Sheffield

-Non-clinical ordinary member
+Clinical ordinary member